Modular loft conversions: Costs, benefits, and everything you need to know.

 What is a modular loft conversion?

-Customisation and Finishes Additional costs for bespoke designs, high-quality finishes, and extra features like bathrooms or specific electrical setups can add £5,000 - £20,000 to the total cost.
+Customisation and Finishes £5,000 - £20,000 Accounts for bespoke designs, high-quality finishes, and extra features like en-suite bathrooms or integrated storage solutions.

 The benefits of a modular loft conversion